Down

 6. Use a damp cloth to soak up the mould and foam from the treated area.

-7. Use a blow dryer on the surface, or otherwise make sure the room is well ventilated while the carpet air dries, so that the surface doesn’t stay moist.
+7. Use a blow dryer on the surface, or otherwise make sure the room is well-ventilated while the carpet air dries so that the surface doesn’t stay moist.

 8. Vacuum the treated area again when dry.

-Finish things with a freshener
+Finish things with a freshener to make your carpet smell good for longer

 When the mould is gone and the carpet is completely dried, now you can tackle the carpet smell.
 Carpet smells don’t stand a chance against Carpet Fresh, so pick your favourite scent and give the room an even spray.
-If you want more tips like this for dealing with carpet catastrophe, make sure to follow us on Instagram – and give us your best tips as well!
+If you want more tips like this for dealing with carpet catastrophes, make sure to follow us on Instagram – and give us your best tips as well!

 blog july 07 mould carpet 01